-In the 1960s,
+In the 1960s

 Ellen Happ Leffever Thomas worked as a school teacher in the Central Bucks School Districts and Archdiocese of Philadelphia.
-While working in various schools ranging from Titus Elementary to Our Lady Mt.
-Carmel, she recognized the need for quality child care (not just babysitting) to accommodate the growing work force of two income families.
-In the 60s a working mother's only options were Nursery Schools that only offered 2 or 3 days a week from 9-11am.
+While working in various schools ranging from Titus Elementary School to Our Lady Mt.
+Carmel School, she recognized the need for quality child care (not just babysitting) to accommodate the growing work force of two income families.
+In the 1960's, a working mother's only options were Nursery Schools that only offered 2 or 3 days a week from 9-11am.
 She understood as a working parent herself, that 2 or 3 hours, a few days a week wouldn't allow for two full time working parents.

 In the summer of 1981 Camp Curiosity came in to being offering a fun and educational experience for ages 7 through 17.
 The younger ages already had the benefit of year-round activities and learning.

 Curiosity is still a family owned and run business.
 Ellen and William Thomas are still very involved in the school.